seregazhuk/seregazhuk.github.io_old/_posts/2019-04-20-restful-api-with-reactphp-basic-auth.md

     </p>
 </div>

 The client requests a protected URL and the server responses with `401 Not Authorized` code.
-In return the client sends back the same request but with login credentials as a base64-encoded string in formtat `username:password`.
+In return, the client sends back the same request but with login credentials as a base64-encoded string in format `username:password`.
 This string is being sent via the `Authorization` header as the following:

 {% highlight bash %}
 Authorization: Basic {base64_encode(username:password)}